-The cave all year round consistently maintains a temperature of 11 degrees Celsius, making it rather cool underground regardless of the weather outside.
+The cave consistently maintains a temperature of 11 degrees Celsius all year round, making it rather cool underground regardless of the weather outside.

-An interesting fact about the cave is why it is called the Lost River cave, and it is said so because, till this date, the origin of the river flowing through it is unknown to humankind.
+An interesting fact about the cave is why it is called the Lost River Caverns, and it is said so because, to this date, the origin of the river flowing through it is unknown to humankind.

 4. Penn’s Cave

 The most widely publicized cavern in Pennsylvania, Penn’s Cave, may be seen on hoardings if you’ve traveled anywhere close to Centre County.

 Because the entire Penn cave is flooded with the underground stream, it has been an extraordinary cave in the state as the full tour is on the boat.
 This is the only all-water cave in the country, making it even more interesting.